HP Spectre

-HP Spectre is a semi-discontinued line of premium portable computers from HP Inc. (formerly Hewlett-Packard).
-Beginning as a high-end version of the HP Envy line in 2012, it became HP's flagship line of laptop products for consumers as of 2015.
+HP Spectre was a line of premium portable computers from HP Inc. Beginning as a high-end version of the HP Envy line in 2012, it was HP's flagship line of laptop products for consumers as of 2015.

-The line is slowly being phased out in the United States since 2024 following a corporate brand streamlining that year, with all new consumer portable computers to be rebranded as OmniBook (a revival of an old Hewlett-Packard brand of the same name that was defunct after the 2002 merger with Compaq).
+As of 2024, the Spectre line has been phased out in favor of the AI-powered OmniBook series (a consumer-oriented revival of an old brand of the same name that was originally defunct after merging with Compaq in 2002) due to a corporate brand streamlining that happened that year.
+All remaining Spectre models were sold up until July 2025, when they were replaced by the OmniBook Ultra series.

 Models

 Envy Spectre / Spectre XT

 The Spectre first appeared as a model under the Envy series: Envy 14 Spectre.
 This ultrabook (i.e. Intel's designation of thin high-end laptops) received a large amount of attention when revealed at CES 2012, and it won CNET's Best of CES award in its category.
 Retailing for US$1399, it weighs four pounds and includes a radiance display, a gorilla glass screen and palm rest, a buttonless multitouch touchpad, an NFC chip and solid-state drive.

 Envy Spectre XT is a 13-inch ultrabook that retailed for US$999 in 2012.
 A variant called Envy Spectre XT Pro was also released, which is the same but includes a TPM module and ships with Windows 7 Professional.
 It retailed for $100 extra.

 The Spectre XT TouchSmart (see also: HP TouchSmart) has the same design as the Envy Spectre XT, but with a larger footprint and the addition of a touch operated display.
 Announced in September 2012, it shipped with Windows 8.